GreeK24/foodlaravel/README.md

 PHP >= 7.0.0

 ## Installation in 3 easy steps
-1. Import lara_cms.sql to your mysql
+1. Git clone project
-2. Set hostname, username and password in .env for your SQL
+2. Set dbname, username and password in .env for your SQL
+3. Seed database
-3. Set APP_URL in .env with your site url - http://yourdomain.com
+4. Set APP_URL in .env with your site url - http://yourdomain.com
 (Maybe you know but you must set your virtual host point to public/ directory or start laravel web server for testing with php artisan serve)